 In general, trees will not be harmed by nearby landscape lighting because those lights are giving off helpful light and does so with much less intensity than the sun.
 Infrared or ultraviolet light might adversely affect a tree’s health by interfering with its photosensitive cells or interrupting its natural amounts of chloroplasts, the part of the plant cell that contains chlorophyll necessary for photosynthesis.
 However, none of the outdoor light fixtures you would consider for your landscape lighting should be giving off amounts of infrared or ultraviolet light great enough to affect plant life.
 There are even specially designed outdoor LED bulbs that emit minimized or entirely eliminated levels of light in the infrared or ultraviolet spectrum.

-Even though landscape lighting is not likely to cause any immediate or measureable harm to nearby trees, this does not mean that they have zero effect on them.
+Even though landscape lighting is not likely to cause any immediate or measurable harm to nearby trees, this does not mean that they have zero effect on them.
 Most trees rely on the duration of sunlight to know when the seasons change, which signals them to drop their leaves, close their pores, and complete other natural processes.
 An abundance of light or heat could tamper with those processes in unexpected ways.

 For example, if a strong outdoor light is focused on a deciduous tree throughout the night, it is possible that the tree could interpret it as an endless summer.
 When the colder season rolls through the region, the tree will not have prepared for the chill by closing its pores.
 The tree could consequently suffer chill or frost damage, which may mar its appearance or actually kill it.

-If you are not sure if your trees will fare well with landscaping lighting placed on, in, or near them, you should contact Leafs-U-Green Landscape Services of Santa Clarita Valley.
+If you are not sure if your trees and plants will fare well with landscaping lighting placed on, in, or near them, you should contact Leafs-U-Green Landscape Services of Santa Clarita Valley.
 Our thoroughly trained contractors have decades of industry experience and 20,000+ landscaping jobs under their belts.
 Using our knowledge, resources, and experience, we can come up with a landscape lighting project that suits your needs while also protecting the trees on your property.

 Backed by Nearly 50 Years of Experience